SAJIB3489/indoor-position-uwb/README.md

-### Further development the apps, updates the firmware, you will need following softwares.
+### For DWM1001C device development, to update the firmware and debug the codes, you will need the following software.

 #### Software need to be installed: